island-is/island.is/apps/tools/contentful-role-permissions/README.md

 ## Why

-- This was developed to help us manage users in Contentful since the Contentful UI for managing role policies was limited (at the time of writing this)
+- This was developed to help us manage users in Contentful since the Contentful UI for managing role policies was limited and didn't scale well since we need a lot of rules (at the time of writing this)

 ## How to run